pbeza/wildland-core/docs/processes/0003_Documentation_structure_and_RFC_process.md

 Until the deadline, everyone is allowed to comment on the RFC.
 Participants should use the scheduled meeting only to decide when there is more than one strong opinion about the subject.
-All issues should be defined and discussed via GitHub comments.
-The deadline meeting should be relatively short if everyone agrees on the subject.
+All issues should be defined and discussed via the comments on git hosting site.
+The deadline meeting should be relatively short if every participant agrees on the subject.

 There may be exceptions to this rule - for example, when during a deadline meeting, everyone agrees to wait for new information from superiors, etc.